Jothimani2704/HMS-Project-Manual-Testing/README.md

-# Hospital Management Project Testing Experience
+# Hospital Management System Project Testing Experience:
-# Overview
+# Overview:
-Hospital Management project.
+Hospital Management System project.
 It encompasses both manual testing, which ensures reliability, functionality, and usability, and performance testing, aimed at evaluating system efficiency and stability.
 Our testing methodologies, tools, and integration with Jira are highlighted to provide a holistic view of our quality assurance process.
 # Hospital Management Project Modules:
 * Hospital Master
 * Block Master